ryancdotorg/pelican_postprocess/README.rst

 pelican_precompress
 *******************

-*Pre-compress your Pelican site using gzip, zopfli, and brotli!*
+*Minify HTML for your Pelican site and pre-compress using gzip, zopfli, and brotli!*

 ----